Cantera/cantera/doc/sphinx/reference/kinetics/rate-constants.md

 ```

 (sec-lmrr)=
-## Reduced-Pressure Linear Mixture Rule (LMR-R) for Complex-Forming Reactions
+## Linear Burke Rate Expressions

+Linear Burke rate expressions employ the reduced-pressure linear mixture rule (LMR-R).
 This mixture rule is used to evaluate the rate constants of complex-forming reactions, and is a mole-fraction-weighted sum of the bath gas rate constants (when pure) evaluated at the reduced pressure ($R$) and temperature ($T$) of the mixture.

 $$
 k_{\text{LMR-R}}(T,P,\textit{\textbf{X}}) = \sum_{i} k_{i}(T,R_{\text{LMR}})\tilde{X}_{i,\text{LMR}}